Fronting the Challenge Projects Limited (“We”) are committed to protecting and respecting your privacy.

 We may collect information about your computer, including your IP address, operating system and browser type, for system administration and to report aggregate information to our advertisers.
 This is statistical data about our users’ actions and patterns, and does not identify any individual.

 Where we store your personal data

 The data that we collect from you will not be transferred to, or stored at, a destination outside the European Economic Area (“EEA”).

-Thank you for visiting our site.
+Thank you for visiting our website.
 We hope you find it useful.

 Information about us

-Access to our site is permitted on a temporary basis, and we reserve the right to withdraw or amend the service we provide on our site without notice (see below).
-We will not be liable if for any reason our site is unavailable at any time or for any period.
-From time to time, we may restrict access to some parts of our site, or our entire site, to users who have registered with us.
+Access to our website is permitted on a temporary basis, and we reserve the right to withdraw or amend the service we provide on our website without notice.
+We will not be liable if for any reason our website is unavailable at any time or for any period.
+From time to time, we may restrict access to parts, or all of our website to all users.

 Intellectual property rights